 Best of all, you have a wide variety of ways to earn AAdvantage® miles.
 One of our favorite ways is by saving through Bask Bank.
-In fact, I think it's such a good deal that I personally keep all of my cash savings in a Bask Savings Account.
+In fact, I think it's such a good deal that I personally keep all of my cash savings in a mixture of the Bask Mileage Savings Account and Bask Interest Savings Account.

 Terms & Disclosures:

 Bask Bank and BankDirect are divisions of Texas Capital Bank, N.A.
 Member FDIC.
 The sum of your total deposits with (i) Bask Bank; (ii) BankDirect; and (iii) Texas Capital Bank, N.A. are insured up to $250,000.
 Additional coverage may be available depending on how your assets are held.